-We can be sure of this, as the noun Wein uses the declined, definite article den - the accusative form of the word der, indicating it's case.
-The declined article tells us that the role of this noun is the direct object of the sentence (the receiver of the action).
+We can be sure of this, as the noun Wein uses the declined article den - the accusative case form of the word der, indicating the noun’s role as the direct object of the sentence (the receiver of the action).

 This is also the case in the first sentence.

-It doesn't matter where the noun is placed in the sentence, in determining it's role.
-What matters are the declensions.
+So it doesn't matter where the noun is placed in the sentence, in determining it's role.
+What matters are the cases.

 Now, let's learn how to correctly decline attributive adjectives ourselves.

-In all three sentences, the case of the noun Wein (accusative) is made clear by the way in which the article or adjective is declined before it.
+In both sentences, the gender (masculine) and the case of the noun Mann (nominative) is made clear by the way in which either the definite article or adjective is declined before it.

 Important considerations, when declining adjectives: